nrr/diffeomorphic/2014/11/good_chef_practices.md

 software developers and operators alike, and reasonably flexible in what you can do with it.

+(Also, as an aside, I use "Subversion" to refer to the conceptual version control product as a whole, `svn` to refer to the Subversion client, and "the source of truth" to refer to the Subversion server somewhat nebulously.
+Let's clarify that before anyone gets confused.)

 One of my favorite features of Subversion is being able to check out a subset of a repository as a local working copy.
 That's tremendously powerful, and if you organize your repository well enough, that paves